 Multi-disciplinary design intent producing coordinated deliverables that can be constructed.

-From unifying architectural and structural CAD packages at Belmont Hills in Bermuda in the early 2000s, to achieving multi-disciplinary model-based coordination at Kapok in the Cayman Islands over 20 years later, the principles have stayed the same: define the destination early, align the team around verified information, and remove assumptions before pressure can fracture the system.
+From unifying architectural and structural CAD packages at Belmont Hills in the early 2000s, to achieving multi-disciplinary model-based coordination at Kapok 20 years later, the principles have stayed the same: define the destination early, align the team around verified information, and remove assumptions before pressure can fracture the system.

 Those principles became the Razor Method.
 The teams who built from it saw the difference on site, and design intent held.